montanier/gazetteer-data/magis-pleiades-regions/readme.md

 with attribution (Copyright AWMC & Foss, CC-BY).

-With support from the [Pelagios project](http://pelagios-project.blogspot.co.uk), [Stuart Eve](http://www.dead-mens-eyes.org/) has added [Pleiades](http://pleiades.stoa.org) identifiers and converted the geometries to GeoJSON.
+With support from the [Pelagios project](http://pelagios-project.blogspot.co.uk), [Stuart Eve](http://www.dead-mens-eyes.org/) has added [Pleiades](http://pleiades.stoa.org) identifiers in 2015 and converted the geometries to GeoJSON.
 The data is formatted according to the [Pelagios Gazetteer Interconnection Format](https://github.com/pelagios/pelagios-cookbook/wiki/Pelagios-Gazetteer-Interconnection-Format), and intended to be used as a "patch file", i.e. to amend an full [Pleiades data dump](http://pleiades.stoa.org/downloads).